bolt/boltforms/doc/saving-to-contenttype-database.md

 In most cases the fieldtype in `boltforms.bolt.yml` and `contenttypes.yml` can be the same, but note that you need a `select` field with `values` to save a `choice` BoltForms field with `choices`.

-## Change default status
+## Set the publication status

-If you would like to change the default status of an entry from published to something else, add the following field to your boltforms.bolt.yml:
+If you would like to change the default status of an entry from `published` to something else, you can add a hidden field to your `boltforms.bolt.yml` to set the status.
+For example:

 ```yaml